johnmcneilstudio/design-skills/brands/Trinet/DESIGN.md

 - Do not create award-logo approximations.
 - Do not treat recognition questions as navigation when they lead only to a form.
 - Do not make print body copy too small to read comfortably.
-- Do not embed Avenir Next in PowerPoint when editability is required.
+- Do not embed Centra No. 2 or Avenir Next LT Pro in PowerPoint when editability is required.

 ---